rosen-nxt/rosen_abstract_node/README.md

 ## How it works and what it is for

-To unify the design of ROS nodes (with a special focus on nodes interfacing with hardware devices) and to allow for state switching and monitoring of all ROS nodes, this base class called `rosen_abstract_node` has been designed.
+To unify the design of ROS nodes (with a special focus on nodes interfacing with hardware devices) and to allow for state switching and monitoring of all ROS nodes, this base class called `RosenAbstractNode` has been designed.

 It provides a state machine along with a ROS action interface to enable (external) state change requests.